Cincinnati Pride: Parade

 Cincinnati Pride started in 1973.
 In 2018, the event had approximately 120,000 attendees.
 The pride parade serves as the anchor event.
 The event has corporate and non-profit sponsors, including presenting sponsor Delta Air Lines, as well as others including P&G, US Bank, Fifth Third Bank, The Kroger Co., and TriHealth.
 Various LGBT and affinity groups are involved, too, including Human Rights Campaign, PFLAG, GLSEN, Dykes on Bikes, Imperial Court System, and various BDSM groups.
 Churches, entertainers and politicians are also involved.

 Festival

 The festival formed out of a political rally held in Fountain Square in Cincinnati.
-Today, the festival takes place at Sawyer Point Park and Yeatman's Cove.
-Traditionally held the last weekend in June, the Cincinnati Pride Festival, along with the Pride Parade, commemorates the 1969 Stonewall riots in New York City.
+Today, the festival takes place at Sawyer Point Park and Yeatman's Cove the last weekend in June, the Cincinnati Pride Festival, along with the Pride Parade, commemorates the 1969 Stonewall riots in New York City.
+Previously, after the first Pride in April 1973, the event was held the second Sunday in June.

 In addition to the parade and festival, the event's organizers have expanded the celebration to include numerous fundraisers, gay-themed city bike rides, movie screenings, fashion shows featuring the work of local designers, brunches, and local events at the Cincinnati Art Museum.